Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Results

 \subsection{Average Treatment Effect by Funder and Sector}

-Using our \ImModel{}, we estimate ATEs for each funder and report four specifications that correspond to Figure~\ref{fig:ATEs}: (a) a difference-in-means baseline, (b) tabular covariates with ADM2 fixed effects (X+FE), (c1) imagery only (M), and (c2) imagery plus tabular covariates and ADM2 fixed effects (M+X+FE).
+Using our \ImModel{}, we estimate ATEs for each funder and report four specifications that correspond to Figure~\ref{fig:ATEs}: (a) a difference-in-means baseline, (b) tabular covariates with ADM2 fixed effects (X+FE), (c) imagery only (M), and (d) imagery plus tabular covariates and ADM2 fixed effects (M+X+FE).
+This subsection also provides our main methodological benchmark: by comparing diff‑in‑means, tabular‑only (X+FE), imagery‑only (M), and imagery‑plus‑tabular (M+X+FE) estimators, we assess how much image‑based confounding control changes estimated ATEs relative to standard approaches.

+Because Figure \ref{fig:ATEs} juxtaposes several estimation regimes, a natural question is which one should be treated as the primary causal estimate.
+Our preferred adjustment set is the fully image-augmented specification (d), which conditions on pre-treatment satellite imagery—intended to proxy the map-based information donors use when selecting project sites—while also incorporating the standard tabular covariates and ADM2 fixed effects that absorb time-invariant local context.

-Across nearly all sectors, adding imagery (c1 and c2) shifts ATEs downward relative to tabular-only or unadjusted models, indicating that satellite images capture additional confounding information that standard covariates miss.
+Across many sectors, adding imagery (c and d) shifts ATEs downward relative to tabular-only or unadjusted models, indicating that satellite images capture additional confounding information that standard covariates may miss.
 In general, Chinese projects display larger effects than World Bank projects and sectoral heterogeneity.
-Notably, across sectors, the imagery-only estimates (c1) are similar to the imagery+X+FE estimates (c2), indicating that pre-treatment satellite features absorb most of the selection-relevant variation that ADM2 fixed effects and standard covariates were proxying.
+Notably, across sectors, the imagery-only estimates (c) are similar to the imagery+X+FE estimates (d), indicating that pre-treatment satellite features absorb most of the selection-relevant variation that ADM2 fixed effects and standard covariates were proxying.

 Relative to prior literature on the World Bank, our image-adjusted estimates are more conservative.
-Under c2, we see clearly positive effects in \emph{Education (110), Transport and Storage (210), General Environmental Protection (410)}, and \emph{Trade and Tourism (330)}.
-Several other sectors are small or have confidence intervals that include zero---most notably \emph{Communications (220), Banking and Financial Services (240), Energy Generation and Supply (230), Agriculture, Forestry and Fishing (310),} and especially \emph{Industry, Mining, Construction (320)}.
-These patterns are broadly consistent with \citet{Bitzer2018} and \citet{Xu2020} but are generally smaller after image adjustment; in contrast to \citet{Bitzer2018}, we do find statistically significant positive effects for \emph{Education} under most model specifications.
+Under d, we see clearly positive effects in \emph{Education (110), Transport and Storage (210), General Environmental Protection (410)}, and \emph{Trade and Tourism (330)}.
+Several other sectors are small or have confidence intervals that include or nearly zero---most notably \emph{Communications (220), Banking and Financial Services (240), Energy Generation and Supply (230), Agriculture, Forestry and Fishing (310),} and especially \emph{Industry, Mining, Construction (320)}.
+These patterns are broadly consistent with \citet{Bitzer2018} and \citet{Xu2020} but are generally smaller after image adjustment; in contrast to \citet{Bitzer2018}, we do find positive effects for \emph{Education} under most model specifications.

 Turning to Chinese aid, results remain large and positive in social sectors such as \emph{Education, Health, Water Supply and Sanitation,} and \emph{Government and Civil Society}, and in economic infrastructure, with \emph{Emergency Response (700)} yielding the largest effects.
 Smaller image-adjusted effects appear in \emph{Energy Generation and Supply (230)} and \emph{Agriculture, Forestry and Fishing (310)}, which plausibly have longer gestation and slower transmission into the IWI asset bundle.